LIUTIGHE/BSCV-Dataset/README.md

 </table>

 ### Property
-- Flexible video resolution setting (240P, 480P, 720P)
+- Flexible video resolution setting (480P, 720P, 1080P, 4K)
 - Realistic video degradation caused by bitstream corruption.
 - Various unpredictable error pattern in different degree.
-- With over 17K video clips and 2M frames, 50% frames have corruption.
+- With about 30K video clips and 3.5M frames, 50% frames have corruption.
 - ...

 ### Download
-For dataset downloading, please check this [link](https://entuedu-my.sharepoint.com/:f:/g/personal/liut0038_e_ntu_edu_sg/Egn7Xygv7UJBilL9z3nFo_4Bm5LdeoXCv-uiDo3qANsmTw?e=fMU9gZ) (About 1T).
+For dataset downloading, please check this [link](https://entuedu-my.sharepoint.com/:f:/g/personal/liut0038_e_ntu_edu_sg/Egn7Xygv7UJBilL9z3nFo_4Bm5LdeoXCv-uiDo3qANsmTw?e=fMU9gZ) (Extension for higher resolution, more parameter combination, and uploading are in progress).

 ### Extraction
 We have seperated the dataset into training and testing set and for each branch.